fcsapi/Real-Time-Prices-with-Socket-PHP/README.md

 Get Real Time Forex and Crypto Prices with Socket and PHP.
 These code files help you to get live feeds from FCSAPI server.
 Get live prices from https://fcsapi.com

 <b> Files </b>
-* start.php stablish a connect between your and FCS server.
+* start.php stablish a connection between your and FCS server.
 * receiver.php contain methods that received live prices and log messages.

 ## Installation